Just show me the code

 The code below demonstrates how the “publish message” trace can be created.
 The code snippet adds the trace information to the enqueued message header, which will later be used to link both operations.

-Also we are also using the Tags attribute to store relevant metadata into the Activity.
+We are also using the Tags attribute to store relevant metadata into the Activity.

 [ApiController]